ryan-rashidian/qemy/ROADMAP.md

 # Roadmap

-## qemy v0.1.0
+## Qemy v0.1.0

-The primary goal of v0.1.0 will be to create a developer facing MVP foundation for qemy, with a focus on codebase architecture and future scalability.
+The primary goal of v0.1.0 will be to create a developer facing MVP foundation for Qemy, with a focus on codebase architecture and future scalability.
 User experience will be the focus of v0.2.0+.

 - [x] Basic CLI
 - [x] API financial data cleaning and visualization